 Get exclusive member benefits & effect social change.
 Join Today

-Normally, the Eustachian tube drains fluid from your ears to the back of your throat.
+The eustachian tube drains fluid from your ears to the back of your throat.
 If it clogs, otitis media with effusion (OME) can occur.

-In addition, a blocked tube and excess fluid can provide the ideal environment for bacteria to grow.
+Also, a blocked tube and excess fluid can provide the ideal environment for bacteria to grow.
 This can lead to an ear infection.

 A common misconception is that water in the ear can cause OME.
 This is untrue.